sergei-mironov/nixtvm/src/mironov/freezepb/README.md

   (1, 54, 6, 256)   kernel (1, 1)  time1 0.042709 timeM 0.55522
   (1, 108, 21, 64)  kernel (1, 1)  time1 0.014288 timeM 0.32863

-  It means that we should optimize (1,54,6,192) kernels first.
+  We see that we should optimize (1,54,6,192) and (1,108,11,128) kernels first in this model since we spend most of the time there..

 #### 29.10.2018
 * Wrote simple conv2d testbench for model's typical shapes.
 (3x3) kernels work